Student Conduct Code

 6. Discrimination of any person based on UH protected classes as defined in EP 1.202.

-7. Attempted or actual theft of UH property or the personal property of another individual or entity, including goods, services and other valuable, on or off campus, and/or knowingly maintaining possession of stolen property.
+7. Attempted or actual theft of UH property or the personal property of another individual or entity, including goods, services and other valuables, on or off campus, and/or knowingly maintaining possession of stolen property.

 8. Intentional, reckless and/or unauthorized damage to or destruction of UH property or the personal property of another individual or entity.